 Foundation financial advisor, Thomas L. Weimer of Stifel Nicolaus informed the board of his overall review of the stock market and how it relates to the current government, as well current long-term worries that will have some impact—predicting muted returns, yet gave some direction of where to place current and future investments from the Foundation.

 heard details about the PA One Book art and team-building activities set for grades K-1 on May 3, 2019—culminating all children receiving a copy of the book “Not a Box” by Antoinette Portis.

 made plans to participate in the Coalport Memorial Day Parade.

 Heard from member Maryann Stackhouse who reported on the postitive benefits of a (Foundation-funded) presentation on December 5th to Glendale high school students by Joe Markiewicz entitled “Building Stronger Communities”—a follow-up to last year’s “Rachel’s Challenge” project held at Glendale.

 Will be doing a “thank you” for teachers and staff on March 8th for their new record total of $4,827 in donations to the Foundation via payroll deductions.

-The next meeting of the Glendale Education Foundation is scheduled for Monday, February 25, 2019, beginning at 6:30 PM at “Josie’s Restaurant” in Coalport.
+The next meeting of the Glendale Education Foundation is scheduled for Monday, April 29, 2019, at 6:00 PM at “Josie’s Family Restaurant” in Coalport.